 The Project water demands, as part of the Zone 40 water demand, will ultimately be met by conjunctive use of groundwater and surface water and a small portion of recycled water, as described in the WSMP and UWMP.
 SCWA currently exercises, and will continue to exercise, its rights as a groundwater appropriator to extract groundwater from the groundwater basin (Central Basin) underlying Zone 40 for delivery to its customers1.
-Currently, Phase A of the North Service Area (NSA) pipeline is under construction and expected to be online in late 2016.
-The NSA pipeline Phase A will convey treated surface water from the Vineyard Surface Water Treatment Plant (SWTP) to fill the existing Anatolia Storage Tanks.
-The water pumped out of the Anatolia Storage Tanks would serve the proposed Project through the NSA distribution system.
+Currently, the NSA pipeline Phase A is under construction and expected to be online in 2016.
+The NSA pipeline Phase A will convey treated surface water from the Vineyard SWTP to fill the existing Anatolia Storage Tanks.
+The water pumped out of the Anatolia Storage Tanks would serve the proposed Project through the NSA system distribution system.
 There will be a small amount of groundwater use from the Mather Housing wells located at Mather Field as part of the NSA water supply.
-Ultimately, the NSA pipelines (Phase A and Phase B, see WSIP) will convey treated surface water from the VSWTP to the NSA.
+Ultimately, the NSA pipelines (Phase A and Phase B, see WSIP) will convey treated surface water from the NSA.